Program Educational Objectives

 Program Educational Objectives:

-- Professionalism: Our graduates will exhibit the clear communication, responsible teamwork, commitment to quality, professional attitude, and ethics needed to engage in successful careers in industry, academia, and public service.
+Professionalism: Our graduates will exhibit the clear communication, responsible teamwork, commitment to quality, personal self-organization, professional attitude, and ethics needed to engage in successful careers in industry, academia, and public service.

-- Leadership: Our graduates will provide technical leadership in their business, profession, and community.
+Leadership: Our graduates will exhibit technical, personal, ethical, and professional leadership in their businesses, professions, and communities.

-- Life-long Learning: Our graduates will adapt to new technologies, tools and methodologies to maintain their ability to respond to the challenges of a changing environment.
+Life-long Learning: Our graduates will exhibit an ability to be self-motivated, life-long learners who adapt to new technologies, tools, and methodologies to maintain the ability to respond to the challenges of a changing environment.

 Process for Reviewing and Revising Program Educational Objectives